jjlee/git-meld-index/README.md

 ## Configuration

-Configuration is the same as for git difftool.
-See the [git docs][git-docs]
+Configuration is the same as for [git difftool][git-difftool-docs].

 Quick start: run: